 -

-What are the principles related to the general processing of personal data in your jurisdiction?
-For example, must a covered entity establish a legal basis for processing personal data, or must personal data only be kept for a certain period?
-Please outline any such principles or “fair information practice principles” in detail.
+What principles apply to the processing of personal data in your jurisdiction?
+For example: is it necessary to establish a “legal basis” for processing personal data?; are there specific transparency requirements?; must personal data only be kept for a certain period?
+Please provide details of such principles.

 PIPL GDPR (Art.5) Lawfulness, legitimacy, necessity and good faith (Art.5) Lawfulness, fairness and transparency Purpose limitation (Art.6) Purpose limitation Data minimization (Art.6) Data minimization Transparency (Art.7) Lawfulness, fairness and transparency PI quality (Art.8) Accuracy Accountability (Art.9) Accountability Data security (Art.9) Integrity and confidentiality /7 Storage limitation Chart 1.
 Principles (PIPL v.
 GDPR)

-The PIPL and GDPR are quite alike with respect to PI processing principles.
-PI processing can only be conducted where one of the legal bases under the PIPL is fulfilled, and PI shall be kept for the minimum period necessary for achieving the purpose of processing, unless as otherwise stipulated by laws and administrative regulations.
+In line with data minimization principle, PI shall be kept for the minimum period necessary for achieving the purpose of processing, unless as otherwise required by laws or administrative regulations.

 Footnote(s):